navikt/pdfgen/README.md

 COPY fonts /app/fonts         # fonts to be embedded COPY resources /app/resources # additional resources
 ```
+If you need to specify your own worker group size, connection group size or call group size you may add these as environment variables in the
+Dockerfile.
+The variable names are WORKER_GROUP_SIZE, CONNECTION_GROUP_SIZE and CALL_GROUP_SIZE.

 Check GitHub releases to find the latest `release` version
 Check [GitHub releases](https://github.com/navikt/pdfgen/releases) to find the latest `release` version